MicrosoftDocs/msteams-docs/msteams-platform/toolkit/configure-message-extension-capability.md

 ---
-title: Configure message extension capability
+title: Configure Message Extension Capability
 author: surbhigupta
-description: Learn how to configure message extension capability within Teams app. ms.author: v-bvishnu ms.localizationpriority: medium ms.topic: overview ms.date: 03/01/2024
+description: Learn how to configure the message extension capability within a Teams app with the Teams Toolkit for Visual Studio Code. ms.author: v-bvishnu ms.localizationpriority: medium ms.topic: overview ms.date: 11/28/2024
 ---

 # Configure message extension capability within Teams app

-Message extension allows users to interact with your web service when composing messages in Microsoft Teams.
+A message extension allows users to interact with your web service when composing messages in Microsoft Teams.
 Users can invoke your web service to assist message composition from the message compose box or from the search bar.

 Message extensions are built on the bot support architecture in Teams.
 For more information, see [build message extensions](../messaging-extensions/what-are-messaging-extensions.md).

 ## Prerequisites

-To configure message extension as an additional capability, ensure the following prerequisites are met:
+To configure message extension as an additional capability in your app, ensure the following prerequisites are met:

 * The app manifest (previously called Teams app manifest) file.
 * [Microsoft 365 account](../concepts/build-and-test/prepare-your-o365-tenant.md) to test the application.